Are you taking Ophthalmic Dispensers Licensing Examination?

 The Ophthalmic Science Department of Camden County College welcomed its first class in the Fall of 1972.
 Since that time, more than one thousand students have received superior training in our optical programs.
 Current enrollment is approximately 100 students.

-The Ophthalmic Medical Technician program is accredited by the Committee on Accreditation for Ophthalmic Medical Personnel.
+The OMT program is nationally accredited by the Committee on Accreditation for Ophthalmic Medical Personnel (CoA-OMP).

 Ophthalmic medical technicians are optical professionals that assist ophthalmologists in medical offices and/or hospitals.
 They perform many skilled testing procedures that are part of a complete eye exam, including history taking, refractometry (for vision correction) tonometry (for glaucoma detection) and visual field testing.
 Sometimes they have more specialized duties, such as contact lens fitting, or assisting in surgery.